richard-stock/personal_development/pages/love_2.md

 Before Jesus even started his ministry, God the Father affirmed Jesus and gave Him the ultimate gift of the Holy Spirit, and with a booming voice that everyone could hear told Him that He was His beloved Son.
 This is lavishing love that comes from the heart of a Father.

-`The signature mark of the Father's love for Jesus was lavishing upon Him all of Himself, His possessions, His knowledge, revelation, everything.`
+`The signature mark of the Father's love for Jesus was unconditionally lavishing upon Him all of Himself, His possessions, His knowledge, revelation, everything.
+Pure and unrestrained, unconditional love.`

 ### 2. Jesus's Love for the Father